zenonine/navi/navi/README.md

 * Everyone is welcome
   * to file issues on GitHub
   * to help people asking for help
-  * click the Github star/watch button
+  * click the GitHub star/watch button
   * click the [Pub.dev](https://pub.dev/packages/navi) like button
   * to contribute code via pull requests